 Somewhere along the line, I realized that those spaced-out novels were, in many ways, fantastical daydreams about Zion, or the city of God.
 When I started my book blog in 2015, I figured it was time to admit that to myself and to the world and share—in a more straightforward way—some of the ideas that keep my head in the clouds.
 Since then, I’ve been blogging about the glimpses of Zion I get from the things I read, which—surprise, surprise—are mostly novels.
 From time to time, I do read and blog about books that aren’t novels, and just to show you how odd I really am, I’ll admit that I’m as intrigued by Democracy in America as I am by The Lord of the Rings, and I have three blog posts on each to prove it.

-If you get me into a conversation about religious fiction, I’m probably not going to discuss book by well-known Latter-day Saint or evangelical Christian authors.
+If you get me into a conversation about religious fiction, I’m probably not going to discuss books by well-known Latter-day Saint or evangelical Christian authors.
 I’ll talk about The Idiot, Daniel Deronda, and Personal Recollections of Joan of Arc.
 If I think you might be particularly in tune with my brand of weirdness, I’ll tell you why I think Wuthering Heights is a religious novel.
 I haven’t written that blog post yet, but I will!